SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

 ![Soly Image Caption](img/commons/soly.gif)

-Thanks for participating in this masterclass !
+Thanks for participating in this masterclass!
 Let us know what you thought in the [Solace Community Forum](https://solace.community/)!
-If you found any issues along the way we'd appreciate it if you'd raise them by clicking the Report a mistake button at the bottom left of this code lab.
+If you found any issues along the way, we'd appreciate it if you'd raise them by clicking the Report a mistake button at the bottom left of this Codelab.

+## Appendix and references
+- Link for the Solace Cloud Account: [Solace Cloud Account](https://console.solace.cloud/home?login=true)